mohammadarahman/docs/docs/howto/bridge.md

 ## General Notes:
     - redouble denies 3 card support
+    - When defending at no trump NEVER lead your partner’s bid suit if you only have a singleton in his/her suit!!

 - Calculate short suit points
     - doubleton : 1 pt each